spinnaker-hackathon/github-actions/README.md

 # Github & Spinnaker Integration Projects

-GitHub is collaborating with the Spinnaker community to build a first class GitHub integration!
+GitHub is collaborating with the Spinnaker community to build a first class GitHub integration at Spinnaker Summit Gardening Days!
 This began with the vision of a CI integration with Actions similar to Spinnaker's integrations with Jenkins, Google Cloud Build, and AWS CodeBuild.
 This would allow users to leverage Actions as part of a "bake" stage, similar to Jenkins, and would expose Actions artifacts and GitHub Package Registry as artifacts in Spinnaker pipelines.

 In planning the architecture for this, we identified four distinct projects to accomplish a strong integration: